 3. Unexpected hot spells

 Germination problems are generally from planting too early in cold soil.
 Soil should be in the 60 degree range before planting.
 Lima beans, especially, need warm soil temperatures above 65 degrees for good germination.
 Plant with the eye of the bean pointing downward.
 If planting early, warm up the soil by covering the planting area with row covers for a few days.
-Try soaking or pre-sprouting seed and keep under row covers until plants have their second set of leaves.
+Keep under row covers until plants have their second set of leaves.
 Be sure to water the rows or bed well before planting, then don't water again until seedlings are up.

 Spacing is very important on early bush beans in areas of high humidity.
 Rows should be at least 18 inches apart because plants will fill in between the rows.
 If planted too close, only the outside rows will yield well.
 Space seed 3 - 4 inches apart and thin seedlings 6 - 8 inches.
 On a wide row or bed, spacing of 6 - 8 inches in all directions has disadvantages.
 Plants will shade the ground but having to handle wet plants to pick beans spreads foliage diseases.
 Don't plant beans in low damp spots.
 Plants need good air circulation and drying sun in the morning.